JackTheWebDev/GoogleXSSEvilJs/README.md

 # tempXSS
-Just trying google xss game ( LVL 6 )
+You can use this for the Google XSS game LVL 6